k-dinesh/GettingandCleaningDataProject/CodeBook.md

 The tidy data set file "tidydata.csv" contains below 68 variables in the order

 <B>Subject</B>

 It is a factor variable and its values range from '01' to '30'.
 Each value denotes one subject code.
 The subject variable has been extracted from the below two raw data files.
 "subject_test.txt"
 "subject_train.txt"

 The one digit subject values from "1" to "9" has been converted to two digit values by prefixing "0".

-Activity
+<B>Activity</B>

 It is a factor variable with the following values to denote the activity.
 	WALKING
 	WALKING_UPSTAIRS
 	WALKING_DOWNSTAIRS
 	SITTING
 	STANDING
 	LAYING
 The values from the raw files "y_test.txt" and "y_train.txt" has been extracted and transformed into activity variable based on the mapping provided in the raw file "activity_labels.txt"

 tbodyacc-mean()-x
 tbodyacc-mean()-y